lscooper/giftastic/README.md

 # William Gifspeare

 A simple aplication to pull gifs from your favorite Shakespeare play.
+[Check it out here!](https://lscooper.github.io/giftastic/)

 ## Technologies Used